Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 </p>
 </details>

-## 4. Numerical experiments and description of the MATLAB and Python files.
+## 4. Description and application of the developed codes

+### 4.1 FNPK-Insertion code
+The FPNK-Insertion code, written in MATLAB language, solves the system given in Eq.
+(1) and Eq.
+(2) considering a constant reactivity.
+In the submitted paper it was concluded that such solution provided accurate results, always that the following inequality be fullfilled:

+$$\left(\frac{t}{\tau}\right)^\alpha<80.42$$

+#### 4.1.1 First example of application.
+FNPK-Insertion code was used to reproduce data that was reported by Polo-Labarrios et al. [6].
+For such task the following data was used:

 Numerical experiments are divided in two parts: in the first one, data that is reported by Polo-Labarrios et al. [6] by numerical means, is reproduced.
 In the second one, three different physical applications are studied: insertion, ramp and feedback reactivity.

 ### 4.1 Comparison with a numerical solution.
 Polo-Labarrios et al. [6] solved the system given in Eq.
 (1) and Eq.
-(2) using the Laplace transform method, but carry-out the inversion process by numerical methods.
+(2) using the Laplace transform method, but they carried out the inversion process by numerical methods.
 The present work, by the contrary, solves such system in an analyticall way.
-Therefore, a comparison was made between these two approaches using the
+Therefore, a comparison was made between these two approaches.